c-blake/nio/FAQ.md

 [Tea Files](http://discretelogics.com/teafiles/) are quite similar in spirit, but not tensor-rank-general and oriented too specifically against time as a primary table key.
-Similar comments apply to other efforts like Apache Arrow.
+Similar comments apply to other efforts like Apache Arrow (though were Arrow goes astray is more over-generality with sparse unions and dictionaries and in-line variable length fields as well as simple structs).

-As far as I can tell, NIO is alone in striving for a flexible column/vector
+AFAICT, NIO is alone in striving for a flexible column/vector | matrix/struct |
-|matrix|tensor "store" that strives to just solve **just one simple problem**:
-running "live" off pre-parsed data, but solve that problem as generally as is easy in a programming language-neutral way.
-As said elsewhere, it's mostly just `numpy.save` format with an external header (but, at least for me, it pre-dates things like numpy/pytables by years and they punt on PL-neutrality - except by using the simplest possible format).
+tensor "store" that strives to just solve **just one simple problem**: running "live" off pre-parsed data, but solve that problem as generally as is easy in a programming language-neutral way.
+As said elsewhere, it's mostly `numpy.save` format with an external header (but, at least for me, it pre-dates things like numpy/pytables by years and they punt on PL-neutrality - except by using the simplest possible format).

 ### 11: Ok..Why not a full object graph?